In Exercises 9–12, using a loose interpretation of the criteria f... | Channels for Pearson+

 1

-Step 2: Check for symmetry in the distribution.
-A normal distribution typically has frequencies that increase to a peak and then decrease symmetrically.
-Observe whether the frequencies rise to a peak and then fall off in a balanced manner.
+Step 2: Check for symmetry in the frequency distribution.
+A normal distribution typically has a bell-shaped curve, meaning the frequencies should increase to a peak and then decrease symmetrically.
+Here, the frequencies increase from 1 to 38 and then decrease to 1, suggesting some symmetry.

-Step 3: Identify the peak frequency.
-In this case, the interval 200–299 has the highest frequency (92).
-Compare the frequencies of intervals on either side of the peak to see if they decrease symmetrically.
+Step 3: Evaluate the peak of the distribution.
+The highest frequency occurs in the 40–49 age range, which is the center of the distribution.
+This aligns with the characteristic of a normal distribution where the peak is at the center.

-Step 4: Look for gaps or irregularities.
-Note that the interval 400–499 has a frequency of 0, which disrupts the smooth decline expected in a normal distribution.
-This gap suggests the distribution may not be normal.
+Step 4: Assess the spread of frequencies.
+In a normal distribution, the frequencies should taper off gradually on both sides of the peak.
+In this case, the frequencies decrease from 38 to 16, then to 6, and finally to 1, which suggests a gradual tapering.

 Verified video answer for a similar problem: